 It was in the early 60s that the business of academic dress hiring commenced when the then principal of Women's College of the University of Queensland, Molly Budtz-Olsen, with the help of friends borrowed gowns to ensure students attended graduation ceremonies.
 Eventually the operation grew in size and Molly Budtz-Olsen offered AFUW-Q the opportunity to provide this service.

-Because of the shoestring budget and low administrative costs, proceeds from gown hiring built up gradually over the last 40 years.
-From an initial amount of $2,000 awarded to a single graduate in 1972, the number of Fellowships has increased so that now several new one-year and one three-year Fellowships are awarded each year.
-Fellowships are funded predominantly from current earnings and partly from investment funds.
+Because of the shoestring budget and low administrative costs, proceeds from gown hiring built up gradually over the years.
+From an initial amount of $2,000 awarded to a single graduate in 1972, the number of Fellowships has increased so that several new one-year and one three-year Fellowships can be awarded each year.
+Fellowships are now funded from investment gradually saved from the surplus of the regalia business.
 The stipend is set at 10% more than the APG Awards and increases in line with that award.
 Since 1972 AFUWQ and FFI have, together, awarded over 200 Fellowships.